 You are eligible to apply to the Early Admission program at MIT Sloan if you are currently enrolled in or have just graduated from an undergraduate or graduate degree program.
 In order to be eligible to apply from a graduate degree program, you should have entered the program directly after finishing undergrad.

-Two crucial differences between the essays and responses required to apply to Sloan’s Early Admissions versus their traditional MBA program are the organizational structure response and the intended pre-MBA career plans.
+Two crucial differences between the essays and responses required to apply to Sloan’s Early Admissions versus the traditional MIT Sloan MBA program are the organizational structure response and the intended pre-MBA career plans.
 Since you will not have had any full-time work experience when applying, you are not required to provide your organizational structure as part of the application form.

 Here are the essays and responses required as part of the application process for June 2020.